-As kefir was normally the drink for adults (at least for the diet conscious Soviet women) – Ryazhenka, popular also as the baked milk was exclusively for the children.
+As kefir was typically the drink for adults (at least for the diet-conscious Soviet women) – Ryazhenka, famous also as the baked milk, was exclusively for the children.
 Ryazhenka is the other and the traditional Russian (some say Ukrainian) fermented dairy product.
-Ryazhenka when mixed with one spoon of sugar, used to be the treat for a Soviet child.
-Sometimes Ryazhenka is translated to be baked milk because for preparing it you need to bake the milk in the low heat oven.
+Ryazhenka, when mixed with one spoon of sugar, used to be the treat for a Soviet child.
+Sometimes Ryazhenka is translated to be baked milk because you need to bake the milk in the low heat oven for preparing it.

 Dairy products have always been one of the significant highlights of Russian cuisine, and there is quite a good list of products that are not easily found in the U.S. but are pretty standard here.
 Two of them are the kefir and the Ryazhenka.

 Kefir resembles a cross between the milk and the yogurt, with a slightly chunky texture, and bears a sharp bite.
 It is prepared by using a bacteria culture for fermenting milk, and historically, people made this at home only.
-However, now a day most of the Russians buy packaged kefir from the grocery store.
+However, now a day most Russians buy packaged kefir from the grocery store.
 Ryazhenka is similar to taste like the kefir but is milder.
 It is not as sharp but a bit sharper than plain yogurt, and it possesses a uniquely smooth texture.
 Kefir is thus pure white, while the Ryazhenka bears a brown tint.
-The reason behind it is because Ryazhenka is normally baked fermented milk.
-It was made historically by baking fermented milk in any oven or with low heat on a stove for long hours, but then again, the Russians today just purchase it from a grocery store.
+The reason behind it is because Ryazhenka is typically baked in fermented milk.
+It was made historically by baking fermented milk in any oven or with low heat on a stove for long hours, but then again, the Russians today purchase it from a grocery store.